UANATACA/RA-REPO/ra_gui.md

 	3 |   "pin": "pincode12"
 	4 | }

-At the end of the enrollment the server replies with a JSON containing all requesta data.
+At the end of enrollment the server replies with a JSON containing all request data.

 </html>